vsphere-tmm/Supervisor-Services/README.md

 #### Please refer to [How to find and install Supervisor Services](#how-to-find-and-install-supervisor-services) to find and install supervisor services.

+Starting VCF 9.1.0, the compatible service versions with which Supervisor versions can be found in [Interoperability Matrix](https://interopmatrix.broadcom.com/Interoperability).

 Prior to vSphere 8 Update 1, the Supervisor Services are only available with Supervisor Clusters enabled using VMware NSX-T. With vSphere 8 U1, Supervisor Services are also supported when using the vSphere Distributed Switch (VDS) networking stack.

 | Supervisor Service | vSphere 7 | vSphere 8 | VCF 9 |